benpigchu/pikaserver.prototype/README.md

 	"noneHttpApps":[
 		{
-			"name":"anotherExample",//name of the plugin, will be shown in log "command":"node noneHttpApps/example.js"//command to run the process
+			"name":"anotherExample",//name of the plugin, will be shown in log "command":"node",//command to run it
+			"arg":["noneHttpApps/example.js"]//args of command
 		}
 	]
 }